Recycling cart collection

 - Winnipeg Harvest, 1085 Winnipeg Avenue

-4. How should I put out my shredded or loose paper for recycling?
+6. How should I put out my shredded paper for recycling?

 Unlike aluminum drink cans, these products are not pure aluminum.
 They are blended with other materials and lower the quality and value of our recycled material.

-There are no local recyclers for this product.
+There are no viable markets for this product.

 No. Much like wrapping paper, these containers are often made of blended materials.

-Yes, as long as it does not have crayon wax or glue on it.
+Yes, as long as it does not have crayon wax, glue or other materials on it.

 You can recycle your old phone books by placing them in your recycling cart.
 Apartment residents should put their phone books in their recycling bins.
 Residents can also put their phone books in the "paper" bin at any of the recycling depots in the city.
 The depots are open 24 hours, 365 days per year.

-Cardboard should be crushed flat and put inside your recycling cart.
-Cardboard should be cut down to a size that allows it to fall freely into the truck when the cart is emptied.
-It should not be tied.
+- Cut down large cardboard to a size that allows it to fall freely into the truck when the cart is emptied.

 - billed as a daily charge for each dwelling unit serviced,